Tonyavall/9-Express-Note-Taker/README.md

 ## Project Notes
 1. Read/Write/Append methods used are inefficient and read entire json 'database'.
 For future bigger projects and for scability purposes, use data streams and pipelines.
+2. db.json has no auth and the data universally available to everyone.
+Data resets every 24 hours according to Heroku documentation.